dkim26/Daniel-Kim-Portfolio/essays/QuestionsSOS.md

 <br>
 <br>

-The OP asked a great question about the difference between the two methods in java.
+The OP asked a great question about the difference between size and length methods in java.
 It was a good question that most people probably asked in their head.
 The OP was concise yet explained in detail what they knew and didn't know.
 The responses answered the question and it probably helped many people who clicked on the post.